Furt: Plot

 Burt Hummel and Carole Hudson tell their sons, New Directions glee club members Kurt and Finn, that they are engaged.
 Principal Sue Sylvester announces her intention to marry herself, and glee club member Sam Evans offers fellow member Quinn Fabray a promise ring.

-Kurt is menaced by Dave Karofsky who secretly has a crush on him and badly shaken, but Sue can only punish Karofsky if he physically attacks Kurt.
+Kurt is menaced by Dave Karofsky, and badly shaken, but Sue can only punish Karofsky if he physically attacks Kurt.
 Glee club co-captain Rachel Berry convinces the glee club girls to have their boyfriends defend Kurt, but her boyfriend, Finn, refuses, and is still self centered about his position as quarterback.
 Artie Abrams, Noah Puckerman and Mike Chang along with Sam confront Karofsky, demanding he leave Kurt alone.
 Karofsky retaliates, and Sam fights him.
 Quinn is impressed and accepts Sam's ring.
 Karofsky later sees Kurt and Finn practicing a wedding dance and taunts them in front of Burt.
 After Kurt admits that Karofsky threatened to kill him, Burt instigates a meeting with Sue, Karofsky's father, and the two boys; Sue expels Karofsky.

 While the Hummel–Hudson wedding is being arranged, Sue advances her own marriage plans.
 Her mother, Doris, a retired Nazi hunter who was an absentee parent to Sue and her sister Jean, arrives attempting to atone for her absence, but is so critical of her daughter that Sue disinvites her.

 The day of the wedding, Santana Lopez, who wants another chance at Finn, suggests he reveal they had sex to boost his popularity at school.
 He refuses, as he loves Rachel, who admitted to him that she lied when she claimed to have slept with her then-boyfriend Jesse; Finn claimed he never had sex with Santana.

 At the wedding, New Directions perform "Marry You" by Bruno Mars, after which Burt and Carole are married.
 Finn uses his best man speech to apologize to Kurt; he announces that Finn and Kurt are now "Furt".
 The glee club dedicates a performance of Mars' "Just the Way You Are" to Kurt, and the stepbrothers dance together.
 Kurt and his parents learn that the school board reversed Karofsky's expulsion and gave him a verbal warning.
-Sue resigns as principal in protest (reinstating Principal Figgins as principal), and Burt and Carole use their honeymoon savings to enroll Kurt at Dalton Academy, which has a zero-tolerance policy against bullying and is the school that Kurt's friend Blaine attends.
+Sue resigns as principal in protest, reinstating Principal Figgins as principal, and Burt and Carole use their honeymoon savings to enroll Kurt at Dalton Academy, which has a zero-tolerance policy against bullying and is the school that Kurt's friend Blaine attends.